 - Clean out the smoke chamber.
 We will run small brushes into the smoke chamber of your fireplace and then either scoop or vacuum the soot and creosote from the smoke shelf.

 - Vacuum out the firebox.
-We will use our specialized brushes to clear the firebox of any debris and then look more closely at the condition of each part of this system.
+We’ll use our specialized brushes to clear the firebox of any debris and then look more closely at the condition of each part of this system.

 If you need professional chimney cleaning services, trust the experts at Chimney.com to provide you with unmatched expertise and customer service.
 Contact us to schedule service in Silver Spring, Herndon, Chevy Chase, or any other DMV area.

 Benefits of Chimney Cleaning

-Having your chimney cleaned by a professional is more than good housekeeping — it’s essential to the safety of your home.
+Having your chimney cleaned by a professional is more than good housekeeping — it’s essential for the safety of your home.
 Other benefits include:

 - Preventing carbon monoxide poisoning – Chimney cleaning ensures adequate airflow so carbon monoxide exits the chimney rather than seeping back into your home.

 - Improving home heating efficiency – A clean chimney helps wood-burning fireplaces burn logs more thoroughly and efficiently by letting oxygen reach the burnbox.

 - Simplifying fireplace inspections – After a professional chimney cleaning, a chimney sweep can inspect your chimney without obstruction from soot and creosote buildups.

 - Preventing chimney fires – Burning wood creates creosote, a sticky, highly flammable substance that could start a chimney fire and destroy your home.

 - Keeping smoke flowing out – Just as carbon monoxide can back up in a dirty chimney and enter your home, so can smoke.
 A clean chimney keeps smoke and ash from causing damage to furniture, rugs, and clothing.